 17. Snap a Photo of the Mavzoley Samanidov Mausoleum

-There’s no real need to pay the entrance fee to enter.
-It’s a very small space and it’s easy to simply peek in the entrance.
+There’s no real need to pay the entrance fee to go inside.
+It’s a very small space and it’s easy to simply peek at the entrance.
 The best place to admire the mausoleum is from across the pond.

 18. Visit the Museum of the History of Carpet Weaving

 The Museum of the History of Carpet Weaving is inside the Magoki Attori Mosque.
 It’s a lovely collection of old rugs with some signs explaining the history of carpet weaving.
 The building is small but beautiful and for the small entrance fee, it’s worth spending 10 minutes inside.

 Entrance Fees: 10,000 per person to enter, 10,000 to take photos, 20,000 to take video